18F/unit-testing-node/_pages/components/middleware.md

 call](https://api.slack.com/methods/reactions.get), passed through by `fileGitHubIssue`.
 The resulting issue title will contain the channel and the date the message was entered.
 The issue body will be just the permalink URL for the message.
-We limit the information in this way to avoid leaking any user details, or any sensitive content contained in the message.
+Limiting the information in this way avoids leaking any user details or other sensitive content contained in the message.
 This information is more than enough for a repository maintainer to find the tagged message and triage the issue.

 ## Testing `parseMetadata`

 Since this is a lightweight, stateless method, let's break from the `Promise` chain to write a small test to ensure `parseMetadata` behaves as expected.
-Since it makes use of `slackClient`, we'll need to set up a test stub as we did with `findMatchingRule`:
+Since it makes use of `slackClient`, you'll need to set up a test stub as you did with `findMatchingRule`:

 ```js